WebAssembly/component-model/design/mvp/JS-Reference.md

 | *Property* | `^\[(?<accessor>get\|set)\](?<name><label>)$` | `[get]inner-HTML` |
 | *Constructor* | `^\[constructor\](?<resource><label>)$` | `[constructor]element` |
 | *Member* | `^\[(?<scope>method\|static)\](?:\[(?<accessor>get\|set)\])?(?<resource><label>)\.(?<name><label>)$` | `[method][set]element.inner-HTML` |

+`plainname`'s are restricted by component [strong uniqueness](./Explainer.md#name-uniqueness).
+This helps us statically avoid collisions when building high-level export types (such as [guest resource classes](#guest-resource-classes)) and using the name transformations below.

 `LabelOf`(|name|), where |name| is a `plainname`, returns the label that names the definition in JS:
 1. If |name| matches *Constructor*: